karloscodes/serverless-es-logger/README.md

 `ES_INDEX_PATTERN`: `(optional)` The pattern used to create indexes in ES. `default:` logstash-YYYY.MM.DD

-### Connection configuration for AWS Elasticsearch Service
+### Connection configuration for the AWS Elasticsearch Service

 `ES_DOMAIN_ENDPOINT`: `(required)` The domain's endpoint